managed-components/google-analytics/README.md

 `dp` is the path portion of the page URL.
 Should begin with `/` [Learn more](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#dp)

-    "dl": {
-      "displayName": "Document Location",
-      "helpText": "Use this parameter to send the full URL of the page on which content resides.
-Defaults to current full URL.
-[Learn more](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#dl)", "displayWidget": "text",
-      "validations": [{ "type": "string" }]
-    },

 ### Document Location `string`

 `dl` is used send the full URL of the page on which content resides.
 Defaults to current full URL.
 [Learn more](https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#dl)